Suicide occurs when the pain exceeds the

 All gestures and attempts are serious.
 Some of the issues to take into account in determining how much should be done to ensure someone’s safety include looking at whether they have made previous attempts, how lethal were those attempts and is the attempt a means to simply end life or change it somehow.
 An emotional pay off does not make the behavior less dangerous or the attempt less serious, but there would other avenues in treatment that should be addressed.

 As a mental health counselor in the psychiatric hospital setting, I assessed several hundred suicide attempts.
-I clearly remember only two individual who wanted to die over any other possible solution.
-Those who are serious about suicide are not attention seeking, however there an unfortunate many that do use behavior to manipulate when they are void of other productive means.
+I clearly remember only two individuals who wanted to die over any other possible solution.
+Those who are serious about suicide are not attention-seeking, however there an unfortunate many that do use behavior to manipulate when they are void of other productive means.
 Suicides can also occur as a person in need continues to up the ante with high-risk behaviors

 Ann and John have had a rocky relationship for years.
 John seems to spend more and more time at the local bar hanging out with his friends.
 Ann has tried to talk with him about how lonely she gets when he is away all of the time, but he just complains that she is nagging.
-Ann ingest 10 Tylenol then calls 911.
-John rushes to the E.R. and things improve between them for several weeks.
-Over time John feels safe leaving Ann and actually begins to resent having to baby sit her emotions.
+Ann ingests 10 Tylenol then calls 911.
+John rushes to the E.R., and things improve between them for several weeks.
+Over time John feels safe, leaving Ann and actually begins to resent having to babysit her emotions.
 He begins to go out with the guys too often again.
 They fight frequently, Ann leaves him several times, just to reconcile days later.
 After a particularly bad fight, John storms out of the house.
-He yells back at Ann for her not to wait up for him, as he has no intentions of coming home until he is ready.
+He yells back at Ann for her not to wait up for him, as he has no intention of coming home until he is ready.
 Ann then takes 15 Tylenol and makes a superficial cut on her wrist as this cycle continues; these behaviors can result in an accidental suicide.

-As noted by the American Foundation for Suicide, the factors that contribute any particular suicide are diverse and complex, so our efforts to understand it must incorporate many approaches.
-The clinical, neurobiological, legal and psychosocial aspects of suicide are some of the major lines of inquiry into suicide.
+As noted by the American Foundation for Suicide, the factors that contribute to any particular suicide are diverse and complex, so our efforts to understand it must incorporate many approaches.
+The clinical, neurobiological, legal, and psychosocial aspects of suicide are some of the major lines of inquiry into suicide.

 Who Is at Risk for Suicide?